zendframework/zend-diactoros/README.md

 ### Response Message

-`Phly\Http\Response` provides an implementation of `Psr\Http\Message\ResponseInterface`, an object to be used to aggregate response information for both HTTP clients and server-side applications, including headers and message body content.
+`Zend\Diactoros\Response` provides an implementation of `Psr\Http\Message\ResponseInterface`, an object to be used to aggregate response information for both HTTP clients and server-side applications, including headers and message body content.
 It includes the following:

 ```php
 class Response